tri-llionaire/triple-lang/DICTIONARY.md

 TRIPLE 7.0
 ==========
-PUT print
+PUT: print

-GET get object as variable
+GET: get object as variable

-END ends program
+END: ends program

-ADD add
+ADD: add

-SUB subtract
+SUB: subtract

-MUL multiply
+MUL: multiply

-DIV divide
+DIV: divide

-LSS less than
+LSS: less than

-GRT greater than
+GRT: greater than

-EQL equal to
+EQL: equal to

-LEQ less than or equal to
+LEQ: less than or equal to

-GEQ greater than or equal to
+GEQ: greater than or equal to